$(g-2)_{e,\,\mu}$ and strongly interacting dark matter with collider implications: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Jinsu Kim for the useful discussion.
+The research of A.B. was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education through the Center for Quantum Spacetime (CQUeST) of Sogang University (NRF-2020R1A6A1A03047877).
 This work used the Scientific Compute Cluster at GWDG, the joint data center of Max Planck Society for the Advancement of Science (MPG) and University of G\"{o}ttingen.